-If anybody is wanting to sponsor school year 16/17 we are needing two more sponsors.
+If anybody is wanting to sponsor a child school year 17/18 we are always needing more sponsors.

 We set up the charity in 2012 in order to further support families in The Gambia to access education, Increase Livelihood opportunities and preventative healthcare.
 (Read our constitution here.)